olupelumi/GeneticScheduler2.0/README.md

 **Select Agents:**

-chooses the top two most fit schedule agents in a population
+chooses the top two most fit schedule agents in a population.

-These two schedules will become the "parents" of the next population
+These two schedules will become the "parents" of the next population.

 **Crossbreed:**